-Personal branding advertises your skills and competencies as it helps you to access more about your strengths and weaknesses, preparing you to withstand any career or industry you wish to launch into.
+Personal branding advertises your skills and competencies, helps you access more about your strengths and weaknesses, and prepare you to withstand any career or industry you wish to launch into.

-However, doing this will help reveal to you the skills and traits that make you different.
-You will also discover areas where your improvement is needed as well as gaining new knowledge in order to advance.
+You will also discover areas where your improvement is needed as well as gain new knowledge in order to advance in your chosen field.

 3. Define Your Audience

-In addition, it will help you to have a clearer understanding of the type of story you want to tell including where you need to express your story.
+In addition, it will help you to have a clearer understanding of the type of story you want to tell especially where you need to express it.

-If you are a highly skilled graphic designer trying to reach your existing customers and looking forward to attracting new customers, all you need to do is to locate a website that can help you to conveniently tell your story matching your talents.
+If you are a highly skilled graphic designer trying to reach your existing customers and looking forward to attracting new customers, all you need to do is to craft a strong professional bio that can help you to conveniently tell your story matching your talents.